What is a First Look? Do I want to do one?

 From an emotional perspective, seeing one another before your ceremony may allow your nerves to cool off and let you feel more relaxed going into the ceremony.
 It also allows you to be with one another for a few moments to hug, chat, and take a deep breath with no pressure or audience.
 It’s nice to take a moment to just be with each other, in your wedding outfits, without then immediately being put into the ceremony itself.
 This is also a nice opportunity to privately read one another your vows, if you’re not into doing it in front of everyone during the ceremony.

 For my own wedding, I was pretty nervous for the ceremony, to say the least.
-Having seen my fiancé beforehand helped me feel less nervous and I really enjoyed the quiet moments we had to connect and take a deep breath before everything started.
+Having seen my fiancé beforehand helped me feel less nervous and I really enjoyed the quiet moment we had together and take a deep breath before everything started.

 With that all said, not doing a first look is totally fine!
 After all, this is your wedding.